Jagadeeshw/Course-ContentTraning/README.md

 # Course-ContentTraning
 Syllabus for Linux, AWS And DevOps Tools
-This document contains the relevant information of every Devops life component released.
+This document contains the relevant information of every Devops life component release.

 ## Owner(s) and contacts of the service <Service>